Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ### Version negotiation

-The version of EAP-FIDO is negotiated in the first exchange between server and client.
+The major version of EAP-FIDO is negotiated in the first exchange between server and client.
 The server sets the highest major version number of EAP-FIDO that it supports in the V field of the flags in its Start message.
 In the case of this specification, this is 0.
 In its first EAP message in response, the client sets the V field to the highest major version number that it supports that is no higher than the version number offered by the server.
 If the client version is not acceptable to the server, it sends an EAP-Failure to terminate the EAP session.
-Otherwise, the version set by the client is the version of EAP-FIDO that MUST be used and both server and client MUST set the V field to that version number in all subsequent EAP messages.
+Otherwise, the version sent by the client in its response is the version of EAP-FIDO that MUST be used, and both server and client MUST set the V field to that version number in all subsequent EAP-TLS messages.

 Given the limited range of the V field (values 0-7), future EAP-FIDO versions MUST NOT increase the major version if there are no changes to the outer message format.
-Minor version updates that only affect the inner protocol flow MUST be done with means available during the TLS handshake, i.e. using Application Layer Protocol Negotiation (ALPN).
+Minor version updates that only affect the protocol flow within the TLS tunnel MUST be done with means available during the TLS handshake, i.e. using Application Layer Protocol Negotiation (ALPN).

 ### Fragmentation

 Each EAP-FIDO message contains a single leg of a half-duplex conversation.
 Since EAP carrier protocols may constrain the length of an EAP message, it may be necessary to fragment an EAP-FIDO message across multiple EAP messages.

-The fragmentation method is described in {{RFC5216, Section 2.1.5}}.
+This is done through the fragmentation mechanism within EAP-TLS.
+This method is described in {{RFC5216, Section 2.1.5}}.

 ### TLS Handshake Requirements
 {: #tls_handshake_requirements}